AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

    :doc:`../apps/vscode`

+.. role:: strikeout
+   :class: strike

-You can use a web-based VSCode through Open OnDemand.
-Desktop VSCode can also connect to Triton via SSH.  :doc:`Read more
+:strikeout:`You can use a web-based VSCode through Open OnDemand.` (update: not currently available in the new Triton since 2024 May)  Desktop VSCode can also connect to Triton via SSH.  :doc:`Read more <../apps/vscode>`.
-<../apps/vscode>`.
-Both of these can provide shell access and file
+Both of these can provide shell access and file transfer.
-transfer.

 Warning: VS Code has some common issues with running calculations directly in it, see the :doc:`VS Code